AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/upgrade-to-v10-dhl-schema-to-continue-using-dhl-as-a-carrier.md

 Refer to the [Quality Patches Tool (QPT) > Usage](https://experienceleague.adobe.com/docs/commerce-operations/tools/quality-patches-tool/usage.html) article in Adobe Experience League for information on how to use QPT and install patches.

-The patch is applicable for the following Adobe Commerce versions:
+The patch is applicable for the following Adobe Commerce versions (all deployment methods):

 * 2.3.7, 2.4.0, 2.4.1, 2.4.2, 2.4.3, 2.4.3-p2, 2.4.3-p3, 2.4.4

 ## Related reading

+* [Apply a patch to continue offering DHL as shipping carrier](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/adobe-commerce-dhl-upgrade-patch.html?lang=en) in Adobe Experience League.
 * [Shipping Carriers > DHL](https://docs.magento.com/user-guide/shipping/dhl.html) in our user guide.
 * [Delivery Methods](https://docs.magento.com/user-guide/configuration/sales/delivery-methods.html) in our user guide.
-* [Apply a patch to continue offering DHL as shipping carrier](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/adobe-commerce-dhl-upgrade-patch.html?lang=en) in Adobe Experience League.